tatsuyai713/lwrcl-cyclonedds/README.md

 - yaml-cpp: https://github.com/jbeder/yaml-cpp
 - Fast-DDS: https://github.com/eProsima/Fast-DDS

-This guide provides a comprehensive overview of setting up and using the Fast DDS / ROS 2 Compatible Workspace, ensuring that users can seamlessly integrate Fast DDS into their ROS 2 projects for efficient and interoperable communication.
+This guide provides a comprehensive overview of setting up and using the Cyclone DDS / ROS 2 Compatible Workspace, ensuring that users can seamlessly integrate Cyclone DDS into their ROS 2 projects for efficient and interoperable communication.